openstack/ironic-specs/specs/liberty/ironic-generic-raid-interface.rst

 -----------------

 A new ``RAIDInterface`` will be available for the drivers to allow them to implement RAID configuration.
-There will be two methods in the interface:
+It will have the following methods:

-  - ``create_configuration()`` - The driver implementation of the method
+  - ``create_config()`` - The driver implementation of the method
-    has to read the request RAID configuration from ``node.driver_internal_info.target_raid_configuration`` and
+    has to read the request RAID configuration from ``node.target_raid_config`` and create the RAID configuration on the bare metal.
+The driver implementations should throw error if ``node.target_raid_config``
-    create to RAID configuration on the bare metal.
-The driver must ensure ``update_raid_info`` is called at the end of the process updating the ``current_raid_configuration``.
+    is not set.
+The driver must ensure ``update_raid_info`` is called at the end of the process updating the ``raid_config``.
 The implementation detail is up to the driver depending on the synchronicity/asynchronicity of the operation.

-    The ``current_raid_configuration`` will include the following:
+    The ``raid_config`` will include the following:

-    + For each logical disk (on top of the input passed):
+    + For each logical disk (in addition to the input passed):

       * ``controller`` - The name of the controller used for the logical disk as read by the driver.